gemoc/ICSA2017Tutorial/readme.md

 Please refer to the [Sirius documentation](https://www.eclipse.org/sirius/doc/specifier/diagrams/Diagrams.html) for learning and you can configure in details your editor.

-### 2.6 Composing languages
+### 2.5 Composing languages

 This step is the most elaborate part of the tutorial.
 We aim to create a new language by composing our FSM with the XMontiArc metamodel.
 To this end, we will use Melange, which lets you create a language by composing several sublanguages.
-To continue, please import the following projects into your workspace (you can also achieve this by deleting all projects from your workspace and importing from the [icsa2017 branch of the xmontiarc github repository](https://github.com/awortmann/xmontiarc/tree/icsa2017tutorial)):
+To continue, please ensure you have  the following projects in your workspace.
+Please note that you can also achieve this by deleting all projects from your workspace and importing all projects from the [icsa2017 branch of the xmontiarc github repository](https://github.com/awortmann/xmontiarc/tree/icsa2017tutorial).

-1. The XFSM language projects from the [step 2.5 archive](https://github.com/gemoc/ICSA2017Tutorial/blob/master/2.5/2.5-solution.zip)
+1. The XFSM language projects (either your solutions or as provided with the [step 2.3 archive](https://github.com/gemoc/ICSA2017Tutorial/blob/master/2.5/2.3-solution.zip))
    * org.gemoc.sample.legacyfsm.fsm.design
    * org.gemoc.sample.legacyfsm.fsm.k3dsa
    * org.gemoc.sample.legacyfsm.fsm.model